0xJs/OSCP_cheatsheet/privesc_linux.md

 - https://gtfobins.github.io/

 ### Apache2 trick
 apache2 doesn’t have any known shell escape sequences, however when parsing a given config file, it will error and print any line it doesn’t understand.
 ```
 sudo apache2 -f /etc/shadow
-#use hashcat to crack the hashes
 ```

 ### Environment variables